 Radiotherapy uses high energy X-rays.
 The aim of radiotherapy is to slow down or stop tumour growth.
 Radiotherapy is similar to having a scan, it is painless, and you will not see or feel anything.
-You do have to lie still for around 15 minutes.
+During the procedure you will have to lie still for around 15 minutes.

 Radiotherapy treatment is sometimes called external beam radiotherapy and is carried out on a machine called a linear accelerator.

 Treatment is normally given in short daily treatment sessions, Monday to Friday.
-The number of treatment sessions you will be having will depend on your condition.
+The number of treatment sessions you will have will depend on your condition.
 Your doctor will discuss this with you in more detail.

-Unfortunately, some normal healthy cells within the treated area can also be affected, resulting in some side effects.
-The side effects will be discussed at a later point in this leaflet.
+Unfortunately some healthy cells within the treated area can also be affected, resulting in some side effects.
+These side effects will be discussed further on in this leaflet.

-The treatment will not make you radioactive so it is safe to be around children and other people after your treatment.
+Radiotherapy treatment does not make you radioactive so it is safe to be around children and others after your treatment.

-We are a teaching hospital and have student radiographers in the department every day who are supervised by trained staff.
-Your radiotherapy is delivered by radiographers, both male and female.
+We are a teaching hospital and have student radiographers in the department everyday who are supervised by trained staff.
+Your radiotherapy will be delivered by radiographers, both male and female.